So Many Reporting Frameworks, So Little Time! 2019 GRI, IIRC, SASB

 Without a concerted effort, a report that is dozens of pages won’t appeal to a casual reader.

 Without a concerted effort, a report that is dozens of pages won’t appeal to a casual reader.
 With planning and use of multiple levels of information, pieces can fuel targeted content bites for multiple platforms and channels, while the report itself becomes scannable.
+See examples.
 (See 12 strategies for getting more readers for your report content.)

 More recently, investors, especially institutional investors with longer-term time horizons, increasingly have turned to environmental, social and governance (ESG) data sources, such as MSCI and Sustainalytics.
 These firms digest company reports, but also collect and analyze many other public data sources to provide specific summaries and data sets for what investors need in their decision-making.
 Companies sharing data and analysis themselves are helping frame that discussion.